New Student Orientation FAQs

 If interested, attend the optional International Student Orientation.
 This is in addition to your required University orientation.
 Click here to learn more

-Which orientation session should Path to Admission through Co-Enrollment (PACE) or UTeach ACCess students register for?
+Which orientation session should Path to Admission through Co-Enrollment (PACE) students register for?

-Which orientation session should Coordinated Admission Program (CAP) participants register for?
+Which orientation session should Coordinated Admission Program (CAP) admitted participants register for?

 Is there an orientation program for parents and families?